b-lukaszuk/BS_wJ_eng/contents/transcription.md

 The genetic material of an eucariotic cell is located in its nucleus in the form of a nucleic acid ([DNA](https://en.wikipedia.org/wiki/DNA) to be precise).
-At one point DNA fragments serve as matrices to produce proteins that build our bodies and perform some actions within it (e.g. like hormones).
+At one point DNA fragments serve as matrices to produce proteins that build our bodies and perform some actions within it (e.g. like hormones or enzymes).
 Such a transformation takes two steps called [transcription](https://en.wikipedia.org/wiki/Transcription_(biology)) and [translation](https://en.wikipedia.org/wiki/Translation_(biology)).